-When operating in speed intervention or the autothrottle SPD mode, timely speed selections minimize thrust lever movement during the approach.
+When operating in speed intervention (as installed) or an autothrottle SPD mode, timely speed selections minimize thrust lever movement during the approach.
 This reduces cabin noise levels and increases fuel efficiency.
 When flaps are extended, select the next lower speed just as the additional configuration drag takes effect.